cvlab-epfl/MeshSDF/README.md

           <instance_name>.obj
 ```

-We provide pre-processed and subsampled [ShapeNet](https://www.shapenet.org) data for cars and chairs to get you started.
-You should have downloaded it when running the setup script.
+We provide pre-processed and subsampled ShapeNet data for [cars](https://drive.google.com/file/d/1KCnZjWUuQQSGjc2C_Z0_j4IFBYmZ8GvG/view?usp=sharing) and [chairs](https://drive.google.com/file/d/1I05H7X8__jKak8OdwXPu7cD7BOF8mfa8/view?usp=sharing) to get you started.
+Simply download it and unzip it in the data/ folder to get going.

-Below we detail how to obtain and pre-process the ShapeNet data we used in our project.
+In case you are interested in using different data, below we detail how to obtain and pre-process the ShapeNet data we used in our project.
 Do not forget to cite the authors of the respective papers if you find this data useful for your research.

 ### Mesh data